beepscore/CallKitty/README.md

 In production, the app and/or the app extension could talk with an external realm platform server.
 If both the app and the app extension talk with the same realm server, then they can access the same database.

-### branch dev
-The app and the app extension talk with a realm object server.

 Also can use multiple realms.
 For example, could have a realm for blocked and identified callers common to all users.
 Could have another realm or realms per user, for blocked and identified callers they added. https://stackoverflow.com/questions/42863366/downsides-to-multiple-realm-files-databases

+### branch dev
+The app and the app extension talk with a realm object server.
+In initial tests the extension seems like it isn't updating the data.

+### realm may not work in an app extension
+I heard realm engineers said Realm may not communicate correctly between an app and its CallKit extension.

 ### References
 App extension programming guide / Handling common scenarios / Sharing data with your containing app